streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 If a widget attaches to a pre-existing key and is also manually assigned a default value, you will get a warning if there is a disparity.
-If you want to control a widget's value through session state, you may need to initialize the widget's value through session state and avoid optional default value argument to prevent conflict.
+If you want to control a widget's value through session state, you may need to initialize the widget's value through session state and avoid the default value argument to prevent conflict.

 </Note>